Martelli29/European_Electricity_Networks/README.md

 I used different datasets to create these networks.
 In the "DataSets" folder of the repository, you can find the raw files I worked on:
-"Flow_graph_2017-19.txt" and "Flow_graph_2020.txt" contain the data on power flows between states, which were used to create the links of the networks ([1](https://www.energygraph.info)).
-The file "Electricity_Production_TWh.txt" contains the energy production of each state (in TWh), which I used to set the dimensions of the nodes ([2](https://www.kaggle.com/datasets/prateekmaj21/electricity-production-by-source-world)).
-The file "share-elec-produc-by-source.txt" provides the contribution of each type of electricity generation for each state, which I used to calculate the carbon density ([3](https://www.kaggle.com/datasets/donjoeml/energy-consumption-and-generation-in-the-globe)).
+"Flow_graph_2017-19.txt" and "Flow_graph_2020.txt" contain the data on power flows between states ([source here](https://www.energygraph.info)), which were used to create the links of the networks.
+The file "Electricity_Production_TWh.txt" contains the energy production of each state (in TWh), which I used to set the dimensions of the nodes ([source here](https://www.kaggle.com/datasets/prateekmaj21/electricity-production-by-source-world)).
+The file "share-elec-produc-by-source.txt" provides the contribution of each type of electricity generation for each state, which I used to calculate the carbon density ([source here](https://www.kaggle.com/datasets/donjoeml/energy-consumption-and-generation-in-the-globe)).
 I applied six different
 colorations: green for a production level below 100 gCO2/kWh, light green for a production level between 100-200 gCO2/kWh, yellow for a production level between 200-300 gCO2/kWh, orange for a production level between 300-400 gCO2/kWh, red for a production level between 400-500 gCO2/kWh, and brown for a production level above 600 gCO2/kWh.
-The carbon intensity of each source of energy is taken from IPCC ([4](https://www.ipcc.ch/site/assets/uploads/2018/02/ipcc_wg3_ar5_annex-iii.pdf#page=7)).
+The carbon intensity of each source of energy is taken from ([IPCC](https://www.ipcc.ch/site/assets/uploads/2018/02/ipcc_wg3_ar5_annex-iii.pdf#page=7)).

 The "DataSet" folder contains only raw and processed files that can be ignored for code execution.
 The relevant files are all located in the